Religious name: Baptismal name

 In baptism, Catholics are given a Christian name, which should not be "foreign to Christian sentiment" and is often the name of a saint.
 In East Asia, in Africa and elsewhere, the baptismal name is distinct from the traditional-style given name.

-Traditionally, Orthodox and Catholic Christians celebrate their name day (i.e., the feast day of their patron saint), rather than their birthday.
+Traditionally, Orthodox and Catholic Christians celebrate their name day (i.e., the feast day of their patron saint), in addition to their birthday.

 Confirmation name

 In some countries, it is common to adopt a confirmation name, always the name of a saint, in addition to the baptismal name.
 The saint whose name is taken is henceforth considered to be a patron saint.

 Religious name

 In general, religious names are used among the persons of the consecrated life.
 In most religious institutes, a new member is traditionally either given a religious name or chooses one.
 This could be either the name of a beatified or a venerable of the church, an honorific title of the Virgin Mary, or even a virtue or something similar.
 Apart from that, it is possible to keep the baptismal name as a religious name, too.
 The name is taken usually either upon investiture or on the occasion of taking the first vows, in some communities prior to the entry of a new postulant.